proegssilb/xenrelay-com/content/blog/2025-09-13-docker-macvlan.md

 The structure of the networks should now be much more apparent.
 The swarm-scoped network borrows the machine-specific config by reference.
-That borowing is how we get a consistent definition across the swarm.
+That borrowing is how we get a consistent definition across the swarm.

 # Testing the setup